clauswilke/clauswilke.github.io.old/_posts/2017-11-12-move-over-Strunk-White.md

 ## Notes

-[1]<a id="note1"></a> I'll challenge anybody to read Strunk and White cover-to-cover without falling asleep and to summarize afterwards what they have learned.
+[1]<a id="note1"></a> I'll challenge anybody to read Strunk and White cover-to-cover without falling asleep, and to summarize afterwards what they have learned.
 The book is available online [in its entirety](http://www.jlakes.org/ch/web/The-elements-of-style.pdf), so feel free to take this challenge right now.